808080/obsidian-algorithms/utilities/Binary search.md

 tags:
   - logarithmic
 ---
 Relatively fast way of finding position of a value in a sorted array.
-Returns '-1' if the searched value doesn't exist in array.
+Returns '-1' if the searched value doesn't exist in the given array.

 ```typescript
 function binarySearch(haystack: number[], needle: number) {